 Acquire specialized knowledge through practical learning of various disciplines, including psychological and behavioral sciences, sociology, philosophy and anthropology, education and kyosei studies, along with integrated knowledge that enables one to organize a range of specialized knowledge from an interdisciplinary perspective.
-Foster the practical ability to combine specialized and integrated knowledge with co-created knowledge stemming from interactions within and outside of Osaka University and various sectors of society.
+Foster the practical ability to combine specialized and integrated knowledge with co-created knowledge stemming from interactions within and outside of the University of Osaka and various sectors of society.